learn-co-curriculum/dsc-semi-supervised-learning-and-look-alike-models/README.md

 If Semi-Supervised Learning sounds a bit risky to you, you're not wrong.
 When done correctly, Semi-Supervised Learning can increase overall model performance by opening up access to much more data that we would have access to, and more data almost always results in better performance, but without the exorbitant costs of paying to have humans generate labels for the data needed.

-However, there are definitely some problems that can arise from using a Semi-Supervised Learning approach, if we're not careful and thoughful throughout.
+However, there are definitely some problems that can arise from using a Semi-Supervised Learning approach, if we're not careful and thoughtful throughout.

 #### Feedback Loops and Self-Fulfilling Prophecies